 How much does Spreedly cost?

-Spreedly offers 3 plans, called “Starting,” “Growing,” and “Scaling.”
-The smallest plan allows two endpoint connections, the middle plan allows 10, and the largest plan allows unlimited connections.
-As you can see from the screenshot below:
+Previously, Spreedly published pricing on its website.
+Pricing is not readily available at this time.
+In the past, Spreedly offers 3 plans, called “Starting,” “Growing,” and “Scaling.”
+The smallest plan allows two endpoint connections, the middle plan allows 10, and the largest plan allows unlimited connection.

 - The Starting plan will cost you $200 per month plus 5 cents per API call.